 James “Jim” Cupper was born and raised in Pittsburgh, Pennsylvania.
 His family moved to Connecticut in 1960, where he attended Ridgefield High School.
 After graduation, Cupper joined the U.S. Air Force, where he served four years as an air traffic controller.

 After receiving an honorable discharge from the USAF, Cupper enrolled at Western Michigan University, where he earned a BBA with a major in advertising.
 Upon graduation, he worked for Burroughs Corporation as an account executive, selling adding machines, accounting machines, and later — computers.
 Cupper subsequently worked for the FAA as a civilian air traffic controller prior to joining Beardsley & Company, a full-service advertising agency as a writer and account executive.
 He then became a senior account executive at Stap, another advertising agency.
-Today, he continues to work in the advertising industry, serving as a senior brand strategist for McCrosky Marketing Communications.
+Today, he works for Habitat for Humanity.

 Cupper’s Rotary career began at the Gull Lake Area Rotary Club in the early eighties.
 Unfortunately, time constraints forced him to resign, however, he never lost his affinity for Rotary, and joined the Rotary Club of Kalamazoo in 2009.
 He became very active in the Kalamazoo club, acting as chair of the Literacy Committee.
 In that capacity, he was instrumental in leading the implementation of what has become one of the club’s signature programs — Rotary is for Reading.